Serralq/Project-Norn/docs/travels/hoshizora.md

     path to a smaller shrine office.
 From there, ring the bell and a nice grandma should be able to help get goods from this shrine, which could be considered auxiliary goods of HoshiMemo.

+    Also note that the mamori seems to change over time, so it would be worth visiting each time if possible.
+Also when the grandma is there, she would generally give just a pre-written shrine stamp, but when the grandpa is there he can write it out himself.
+If you can get the written stamp, he generally asks to give whatever you can to the shrine in return.

 ### (!)Otaru Station
 <div class="row">